 For this trek, there will be one leader, an assistant leader (4 trekkers = 1 assistant leader) and Sherpa porters for carrying luggage (2 trekkers = 1 porter).
 This arrangement ensures that if anyone in the group is sick, the trip can still go ahead as planned.
 Swiss Nepal Family Trekking & Expedition can run this trek for groups of any size.
 But, Swiss Nepal Family Trekking & Expedition generally includes maximum of twelve (12) visitors as this company has found this to be the optimum size for a successful trip.
 However, if you would like to make a group booking for more than twelve people, Swiss Nepal Family Trekking & Expedition can arrange this, too.

 All accommodations for the Manaslu Circuit Basic Lodge Trek are on a twin sharing basis with inclusive trip costs and based on standard of hygiene, standard of service and food, location, etc. There are two styles of accommodations on this trip.
 In Kathmandu, we will stay four nights in Three Star Hotels.
 On the trek, we will stay twelve nights at local lodges and tea houses which do vary in quality.
 Most contain unheated rooms with wood beds and foam mattresses.
 Swiss Nepal Family Trekking & Expedition provides attached rooms in some major towns; however tea houses or lodges in some places only have shared facilities as well as shared toilet.
-If we are a solo traveler, we may have to share the room with someone else of the same sex.
+If we are a solo traveler, we may have to share the room.
 However, some places in Tsum Valley have just one big room where everyone sleeps.
 Please understand that we will try to provide single rooms if at possible for an additional supplemental fee.

 During our trek, we can enjoy typical Nepali food as well as some basic foods from different types of cuisines.
 While in Kathmandu, we can enjoy a great selection of foods from a variety of ethnic cultures.
 In the larger villages, we will have good selections, but some of the small villages may only feature a single item for dinner.
 Lunch will be served as a picnic lunch.
 There will be a farewell dinner that will feature a cultural show in Kathmandu.